emkayonline/tw5visjs/README.md

 # Demonstration

-A demonstration of the wiki can be see at githubpages.
+A demonstration of the wiki can be see at this projects [demo wiki](http://emkayonline.github.io/tw5visjs).

 To see the timeline in action,  view the tiddler called ShowTimelineDemo.
 This shows the timeline for construction of The Seven Wonders of the Waterways (Based on the original list by Robert Aickman).